flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### finish-args-mpris-flatpak-id-talk-name

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--talk-name=org.mpris.MediaPlayer2.$FLATPAK_ID`.

 ### finish-args-flatpak-talk-name

+Criteria: Granted on sufficient explanation being provided and only for Flatpak clients or development apps.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has a `--talk-name=` starting with `org.freedesktop.Flatpak.`.

 ### finish-args-own-name-cpt

+Criteria: This exception is never granted.

 All `--own-name` in
 [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)